gotev/android-upload-service/README.md

     }

 If you want to monitor upload status in all of your activities, then just implement the BroadcastReceiver in your base activity class, from which all of your activities inherits and you're done.

+## Using HTTPS connection with self-signed certificates
+For security reasons, the library doesn't accept self-signed certificates by default when using HTTPS connections, but you can enable them by calling:

+    AllCertificatesAndHostsTruster.apply();

+before starting the upload service.

 ## Do you use Android Upload Service in your project?
 Let me know, and I'll be glad to include a link in the following list :)